-Today's at-home pregnancy tests are virtually fool-proof and almost as accurate as those given at the doctor's office.
+Today's at-home pregnancy tests are virtually foolproof and almost as accurate as those given at the doctor's office.
 But there are some important issues to consider when deciding what kind of pregnancy test is right for you.

 According to most manufacturers, at-home pregnancy tests are about 99 percent effective when used as instructed.
-That's about the same accuracy rate as most urine pregnancy tests performed in a doctor's office.
+That's about the same accuracy rate as urine pregnancy tests performed in a doctor's office.
 The tests are available in most pharmacies and do not require a prescription.

-One advantage of the tests is that they allow you greater privacy and flexibility in finding out the results.
+One advantage of the at-home tests is that they allow you greater privacy and flexibility in learning the results.
 You can take them anywhere there's a bathroom, and they generally take only a few minutes.

 Here are some tips to follow when taking an at-home pregnancy test:

-- Read the directions included in the test thoroughly before starting the test and follow every step precisely.
+- Read the directions included in the test thoroughly before starting the test, and follow every step precisely.

+Some fertility drugs or other medicines might interfere with the test results.
+Check the package labeling for information.
 In addition, if there is a problem with the pregnancy, such as an ectopic pregnancy (when the fertilized egg settles in the fallopian tube instead of the uterus), hCG levels might be low and non-detectable by an at-home test.
 See your doctor if you are unsure about the test's results.

 Blood tests to detect pregnancy are rarely done as a routine measure because they are expensive, and the same results can be obtained from a urine test.

-© 1995-2013 The Cleveland Clinic Foundation.
+© 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 12/1/2013...#9703
+This document was last reviewed on: 6/21/2017...#9703